Geosynchronous/P6-Mobile-Portfolio/README.md

     }
 ```

 - **I think that if I change the code to do all the READS first, and then all the WRITES after, it will not cause as many repetitve FSL's to occur.
-To do this, I will need two for loops, and need to create an array to cache `newwidth` so it can be accessed in the WRITE for loop:**
+To do this, I will need two for loops, and need to create an array 'newWidth' to cache `newwidth` so it can be accessed in the WRITE for loop:**

 ```
  // Resize Pizzas Fix 7:
  // Iterates through pizza elements on the page and changes their widths
  // READ and WRITE Styles seperate tasks to avoid FSL function changePizzaSizes(size) {
+    var newWidth =[];
     // READS all widths first
     for (var i = 0; i < document.querySelectorAll(".randomPizzaContainer").length; i++) {
       var newDx = determineDx(document.querySelectorAll(".randomPizzaContainer")[i], size);
-      var newWidth = [(document.querySelectorAll(".randomPizzaContainer")[i].offsetWidth + newDx) + 'px'];
+      newWidth.push((document.querySelectorAll(".randomPizzaContainer")[i].offsetWidth + newDx) + 'px');
     }
     // WRITES changes to all widths
     for (var i = 0; i < document.querySelectorAll(".randomPizzaContainer").length; i++) {